Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

     vim src/krnl_idct_slow.cpp
 ```

->**NOTE**: II = 1 cannot be achieved because the device DDR memory width is 512 bits(64 Bytes) and IDCT compute if done is single cycle requires (64*size(short)*8=1024) 1024 bits (128 bytes) per cycle.
+>**NOTE**: II = 1 cannot be achieved because the device DDR memory width is 512 bits(64 Bytes) and IDCT compute if done in single cycle requires (64*size(short)*8=1024) 1024 bits (128 bytes) per cycle.
 In terms of how this fact manifest in our model can be seen by going to "execute" function to find that it will require 2 reads or writes on FIFO I/O interfaces in single cycle which is not possible.

 ### Initiation Interval versus FPGA Resource Usage